 Hafnarstræti 9, 101 Reykjavík

-Sleazy, bizarre, yet somehow comforting.
-My boyfriend and I affectionately dubbed this place “Subway on crack.”
+Sleazy, bizarre, yet somehow comforting, I affectionately dubbed Nonnabiti “Subway on crack.”
 Go there.
 Find out why.

 Tryggvatagata 1, 101 Reykjavík

-Rumor has it that hot dogs are a big deal in Iceland, and when you mention hot dogs (or pylsur) in Reykjavik, this place will without a doubt come up.
+Rumor has it that hot dogs are a big deal in Iceland, and when you mention hot dogs (or pylsur) in Reykjavik, Baejarins Beztu Pulsur will without a doubt come up.
 Worth a stop because of the hype?
-Sure.
+Yes!
 Worth another stop because it was as amazing as its reputation leads you to believe?
-I don’t think so, but I’ll leave that for you to decide.
+I personally don’t think so, but I’ll leave that for you to decide.

 I fell so quickly in love with this city, and I think it’s forever carved a fond place in my heart.
 From friendly people and unique food to a budding nightlife scene and interesting history, if Reykjavik is your first and only destination in Iceland, you won’t be disappointed.

-Is Iceland on your list?
 Are you planning a trip to Reykjavik?
+When are you going?
 Let me know below!